arontaupe/aron.petau.net/_posts/2017-01-01-philosophy.md

 3. Upon deciding to adopt a virtuous stance, everyone at least moderately succeeds in practicing what they preach.

 I think, for society, the same society that came up with patriarchy in the first place, external pressure, some measure independent of the convictedness of the subjects is needed.
 Anderson made the powerful point of: “Anything that works, goes”, which took me some time to appreciate.
-I am always angry when I get told to keep my shower to a minimum or stop using plastic straws when I know exactly that my using less water is nothing compared to the institutionalized practice of coca-cola putting water into bottles.
+I am always angry when I get told to keep my shower to a minimum or stop using plastic straws when I know exactly that my using less water is nothing compared to the institutionalized practice of Coca-Cola putting water into bottles.
 I feel like it is unjustified to ask me to save water while others triple their output, for performance.
 The same thing applies to Epistemic injustices.
 It strikes me how much energy it costs to keep up virtuous behavior individually and how little effect there is to show for it.
 I do not believe in “trickling up” where institutions will eventually adopt individual practices.
 Is Fricker thereby less right in her point?
 No, it adds up, as an entire population showering shorter adds up to lots of water saved.
 Anderson also points out how locally innocent biases can create injustice on a “macro” scale.
 Another indicator for me is that local virtue is not the sole solution, as it can still feed and sustain a system enforcing epistemic injustice.